elpatron68/HG-Server-Manager/README.md

 Example notifications (Android app)

-As player, who wants to be informed about starting races of their favorite host, you can subscribe the Ntfy topic by
+As player, who wants to be informed about starting races of their favorite host, you can subscribe the Ntfy topic: Ask the game host for the topic(s) to subscribe to (if the default values were changed).

-- Ask the game host for the topic(s) to subscribe to (if the default values were changed).
-Open the web site `https://ntfy.sh/<topic>` in your browser or
+- Open the web site `https://ntfy.sh/<topic>` in your browser or
 - install the [Ntfy app](https://ntfy.sh/#subscribe-phone) on your mobile and add to the *topic*.

-If you have not configured own *topics*, *HG Server-Manager* sends notifications to the *topics* [`Hydrofoil_Generation_Servermonitor`](https://ntfy.sh/Hydrofoil_Generation_Servermonitor) (start game events) and [`Hydrofoil_Generation_Penaltymonitor`](https://ntfy.sh/Hydrofoil_Generation_Penaltymonitor).
+If you have not configured own *topics*, *HG Server-Manager* sends notifications to the *topics* [`Hydrofoil_Generation_Servermonitor`](https://ntfy.sh/Hydrofoil_Generation_Servermonitor) (game server start events) and [`Hydrofoil_Generation_Penaltymonitor`](https://ntfy.sh/Hydrofoil_Generation_Penaltymonitor).
 Click on the links to open the default topics in your web browser.

 > Tip: If you use own topics, inform your player community about them.

+> Tip: Ntfy topics are saved to the game server configuration file(s), so you can use different topics in different server configurations.

 ### Disable Ntfy notifications